-

 Emissions generated by MIM are constantly monitored and managed.
 Its Air Quality Control (AQC) Centre was established in 1975 and is continually reviewing engineering approaches, operating procedures and monitoring programmes for ways to reduce emissions.

-MIM has stringent systems to manage emissions and dust generated by its operations to minimise impacts to the local Mount Isa community.
-MIM’s air quality monitoring programme for Mount Isa city is one of the most intensive of any city in Australia and quality data is captured at 13 stations located across the city and region.
-It operates and monitors more air quality sensors than required by the Environmental Authority (EA) to provide additional information to guide its approach.
+MIM has systems to manage emissions and dust generated by its operations to minimise impacts to the local Mount Isa community.
 The AQC Centre uses real-time air quality data to monitor emissions and observe emerging weather patterns.

-The ACQ Centre works both predictively and reactively to minimise impacts to the community and ensure compliance with regulatory limits.
-The AQC Centre provides daily forecasts and planning advice to MIM’s smelter operations and monitors real-time air quality data and conditions at ground level to ensure smelter operations can respond appropriately to any unexpected weather events.
+The ACQ Centre works both predictively and reactively as part of its efforts to minimise impacts to the community and ensure compliance with regulatory limits.
+The AQC Centre provides daily forecasts and planning advice to MIM’s smelter operations and monitors real-time air quality data and conditions at ground level to allow smelter operations to respond appropriately to any unexpected weather events.

-As part of its air quality monitoring system, MIM has two continuous metal monitors in the community which measure metals in air 24/7 to ensure it minimise any impact to the people of Mount Isa.
-MIM monitor the concentration of metallic particulates in the air, including arsenic, cadmium, copper, lead and zinc, as well as an additional 19 metals, within the Mount Isa community using its comprehensive air quality monitoring system.
+As part of its air quality monitoring system, MIM has two continuous metal monitors in the community which measure metals in air 24/7 and inform efforts to mitigate any impact to the people of Mount Isa.

-MIM publishes real-time and historical air quality data.
-This is also made available via its Air Quality in Mount Isa (AQMI) app, which enables the current air quality to be checked at any time via a smartphone.
+MIM publishes real-time and historical air quality data for sulphur dioxide results.
+This is also made available via its Air Quality in Mount Isa (AQMI) app, which enables the current results to be checked at any time via a smartphone.

 Lead pathways